Size: 5.00 x 8.00 in

 2016 National Reader’s Choice Award Finalist

-Lord Grigsby wants nothing more than to retreat to his study, but a promise to his long-dead sister has forced him back into society to broker the marriage of his nephew to the heiress whose money can save the young man’s earldom.
-If only the young lady’s starchy hired companion would move out of the way.
+A promise to his long-dead sister forces Lord Grigsby back into society to broker the marriage of his disreputable nephew to the heiress whose money can save the earldom.

 The woman at Grigsby’s side was like a lightning rod expecting a bolt to strike, or like a Fury about to deliver one.
 This close, scent wafted from her, roses and lemon, he’d guess.
 Tall, straight, and stiff, underneath her self-possession was a temper ready to unleash.
 He would bet on it.